Online marketplace: For services and outsourcing

 There are marketplaces for the online outsourcing of professional services like IT services, search engine optimization, marketing, and skilled crafts & trades work.
 Microlabor online marketplaces such as Upwork and Amazon Mechanical Turk allow freelancers to perform tasks which only require a computer and internet access.
 According to Amazon, its Mechanical Turk marketplace focuses on "human intelligence tasks" that are difficult to automate computationally.
 This includes content labelling and content moderation.

-Microlabor online marketplaces allow workers globally, without a formal employment status, to perform digital piece work, such as for example rate an image according to content moderation guidelines.
-Gig workers are paid for each task, for example U.S.$0.01 for each moderated image, and accumulate payment on the microlabor platform.
+Microlabor online marketplaces allow workers globally, without a formal employment status, to perform digital piece work, such as classifying an image according to content moderation guidelines.
+Gig workers are paid for each task performed, for example US$0.01 for each moderated image.
+Gig workers accumulate payment on the microlabor platform.

 The sharing economy

 In 2004 Yochai Benkler noted that online platforms, alongside free software and wireless networks, allowed households to share idle or underused resources.
 As the sharing economy inspires itself largely from the open source philosophy, open source projects dedicated to launching a peer to peer marketplace include Cocorico and Sharetribe.
 In 2010 CouchSurfing was constituted as for-profit corporation and by 2014 online marketplaces that consider themselves part of the sharing economy, such as Uber and Airbnb, organized in the trade association Peers.org.
-In 2015 Alex Stephany, the founder of online marketplace JustPark, defined the sharing economy as the economic value arising from making underutilized assets available online.